yeahbutstill/food-ordering-system/README.md

 - It relies on keeping the domain events in local database to be published later.
 - Two ways to implement publishing part are Pulling the outbox table and CDC(Change Data Capture).
 - It makes SAGA pattern consistent when combined with SAGA.
+- CQRS is used to separate write and read parts with eventual consistency